Sam Hird: Coaching career

 In January 2018, Hird began studying for his UEFA B coaching licence, along with ex teammate Tommy Lee, and gained it in January 2019.
 As of 2022 Hird is a UEFA A licence coach.

 Barrow

 Hird took over as assistant manager to Rob Kelly at Barrow towards the end of February 2021, with the club being at the bottom of the League Two table, and eventually helped the club keep their spot.

 Bolton Wanderers

 On 2 July 2021, Hird joined League One side Bolton Wanderers as first team coach, linking up once again with former teammate and Manager Ian Evatt.
-He also stepped in as the Manager of Bolton's Reserves team.
-On 27 May 2022, his role as Reserves team Manager was taken over by Matt Craddock leaving Hird solely as first team coach.
+He also stepped in as the Manager of Bolton's 'B' team.
+On 27 May 2022, his role as Bolton Wanderers 'B' team Manager was taken over by Matt Craddock with Hird solely focusing as first team coach.
 In November 2022 he turned down the York City Manager's role, preferring to stay in his coaching role at Bolton.
+He left his role at Bolton on 30 September 2023, having accepted a role at the Professional Footballers' Association.